antonvw/wex/roadmap.md

   - wxDateTime replace by c++20 methods date and time utilities

 # backlog
-- add missing dll vcruntime140_1.dll (appveyor)
+- use abstract factory design pattern
+- reenable ubuntu test on travis (after ubuntu 20.04)
+- invest use wxTextCompleter
 - bug :prev or :n from stdin
-- add use namespace wex
 - use configurable toobar from xml
 - start up with recent project, close project
   -> windows appear